WernerVdM97/Masters-Thesis/README.md

 non-linear data The addition of ensembling methods passively combat overfitting brought forth from the increased model complexity, compared to a previous implementation of GASOPE within a tree structure which is shown to exhibit overfitting in specific cases.
-MTF produced similar performance to a artificial feed-forward neural network and outperformed the M5 model tree, an ensemble of M5 model trees and support vector regression.
+MTF produced similar performance to an artificial feed-forward neural network and outperformed the M5 model tree, an ensemble of M5 model trees and support vector regression.